0xbharath/slurp-old/README.md

 - Certstream mode so that you can enumerate s3 buckets in real time.
 - Colorized output for visual grep ;)
 - Currently generates over 400 permutations per domain
+- `StoreInDB` which will eventually be used to push data to a database

 ## Usage
 - `slurp domain --domain google.com` will enumerate the S3 domains for a specific target.